SauloCav/Database-Concepts-and-experiments/README.md

 SELECT DISTINCT DATEPART(YEAR, data_nascimento) AS Ano FROM dbo.alunos ORDER BY 1 ASC;
 SELECT DISTINCT DATEPART(YEAR, data_nascimento) AS Ano FROM dbo.alunos ORDER BY 1 DESC;

+SELECT CONVERT(char, GETDATE(), 103); -- CONVERT is very important and has a huge documentation!

+SELECT DIFERENCE('Alessandro', 'Alex');